yingweiwo

 Pharmacodynamics

-Fexofenadine relieves allergy symptoms by antagonizing the actions of histamine, an endogenous compound predominantly responsible for allergic symptomatology.
-The relatively long duration of action of fexofenadine (approximately 24 hours) allows for once or twice daily dosing, and its rapid absorption allows for an onset of action within 1-3 hours.
-Fexofenadine should not be taken with fruit juice, as this may impair its absorption.
+Fexofenadine relieves allergy symptoms by antagonizing the action of histamine (an endogenous compound that primarily causes allergy symptoms).
+Fexofenadine has a relatively long duration of action (approximately 24 hours), allowing it to be taken once or twice daily; its rapid absorption allows it to take effect within 1–3 hours.
+Fexofenadine should not be taken with fruit juice, as this may affect its absorption.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.